 More information about Dr. Still is available through ATSU’s Museum of Osteopathic Medicine, whose mission is to preserve and promote the history and tenets of osteopathy through collections and research to a global audience.

 Our President +

-Craig M. Phelps, DO, ’84, FAOASM, serves as ATSU‘s eleventh president.
-Dr. Phelps has a rich history of contributions to ATSU that demonstrates the depth of his knowledge of ATSU and its people as well as his staunch commitment to the university’s mission, vision, values and legacy of founder Andrew Taylor Still, MD, DO.
-Prior to his appointment as president, he served as executive vice president for strategic initiatives and as provost of ATSU’s Mesa, Ariz., campus for 12 years, and has overseen the development and operations of ATSU’s School of Osteopathic Medicine in Arizona, the Arizona School of Dentistry & Oral Health, the Arizona School of Health Sciences., and the Arizona Health and Technology Park.
+Craig M. Phelps, DO, ’84, is the eleventh president of ATSU.
+Prior to his presidency, Dr. Phelps served as ATSU’s executive vice president for strategic initiatives and as provost of ATSU’s Mesa, Ariz., campus for 12 years, overseeing the development and operations of the School of Osteopathic Medicine in Arizona, the Arizona School of Dentistry & Oral Health, and the Arizona School of Health Sciences.

-His awards and honors include being named to the Phoenix Business Journal’s Most Admired CEOs and Top-Level Executives in 2012 and being chosen as one of the Phoenix area’s 25 most admired executives based on past achievements and ongoing outstanding leadership.
-Dr. Phelps was also honored in 2011 as physician of the year by the National Basketball Athletic Trainers Association.
-In addition, Dr. Phelps has been included three times in Phoenix Magazine’s “Top Doc" list.
+In 2012, Dr. Phelps was named to the Phoenix Business Journal’s Most Admired CEOs and Top-Level Executives.
+He was chosen as one of the Phoenix-area’s 25 most admired executives based on past achievements and ongoing outstanding leadership.

 Quick Facts +

 A.T.
 Still University is home to the founding college of osteopathic medicine.
 It is the oldest osteopathic institution in the world, founded in 1892.